Azure/Azure-Landing-Zones-Library/docs/content/assets/role-definitions.md

 These are:

 - The resource id (this must end with a UUID)
+- The name (UUID) of the role definition - this must be unique within the tenant
+- The role name (`.properties.roleName`) - this must be unique within the tenant
 - The assignable scopes

+We recommend that clients append the management group id to the end of the rolenames to ensure uniqueness.

 [Clients](/Azure-Landing-Zones-Library/clients) should be aware of these values and ensure that they are correctly set when deploying the resource.